 Like Venice, TIFF is also presenting a smaller lineup this time around: Though the festival typically programs over 200 films, this year that’s down to 50 new features.
 Those premieres will occur in socially distanced physical screenings that take place over the festival’s first five days.
 The official selection includes “Cannes 2020” titles like the lesbian fossil romance Ammonite, the Mads Mikkelsen drinking comedy Another Round, and the Japanese family drama True Mothers, as well as Halle Berry’s directorial debut Bruised.
+The opening-night film will be Spike Lee’s concert doc of David Byrne’s American Utopia.
 More will be announced over the course of the summer, with Wes Anderson’s The French Dispatch rumored to be among them.

 New York Film Festival

 NYFF takes place in late September, which gives organizers extra time to prepare but could also place the festival in the middle of the dreaded “second wave” of infections.
 In recent years, New York has moved away from world premieres, choosing instead to present the best of the films that debuted elsewhere, but if travel restrictions remain in place through the summer, NYFF’s good fortune to take place in the city where much of the industry and media already lives could make it the first place American viewers get to actually see the year’s best films.